spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

 ---
 title: "AWS-EKS"
-metaTitle: "Creating new clusters on Spectro Cloud"
+metaTitle: "Creating new clusters on Palette"
-metaDescription: "The methods of creating clusters for a speedy deployment on any CSP"
+metaDescription: "The methods of creating clusters for a speedy deployment on any Cloud Service Provider CSP"
 hideToC: false
 fullWidth: false
 ---